 For advertising services, the Company often engages third parties to provide services and acts as a principal in the transaction based on our responsibilities of defining the nature of the services and administering and directing all marketing and advertising programs in accordance with the provisions of our franchise agreements.
 The Company collects advertising contributions, which are generally based on certain percentage of sales from substantially all of our restaurants, including franchisees.
-Other services provided to franchisees consist primarily of customer and technology support services.
-Advertising services and other services provided are highly interrelated to franchise right, and are not considered individually distinct.
+Other services provided to franchise right, and are not considered individually distinct.
 We recognize revenue when the related sales occur.